Kodylow/coreln_gateway/README.md

 # Running a Gateway with Core Lightning

 We've made a single repo that contains all the binariesfor the gateway, the core lightning plugin, and the core lightning daemon.
 This makes it easy to run the gateway with core lightning.
-You can just clone the repo, run 1 install script, and run "just run" to have a core lightning node with fedimint gateway running on your machine.
+You can just clone this repo, run "nix develop" then "just run" to have a core lightning node with fedimint gateway running on your machine.

 Otherwise if you want to set it up yourself step by step...